 Irresponsible activities and/or behavior are not in harmony with the ideals of the College.
 Students are expected to maintain honesty in all coursework (no cheating of any kind).
 They are expected to abstain from the use of alcoholic beverages, drugs, tobacco, vulgar or profane language, and participation in gambling while on clinicals or on the Kettering Medical Center property, including the Kettering College campus.
-The Student Handbook, available on the College website, outlines standards of professional conduct and integrity with levels of violation and sanction.
+The Student Handbook, available on the College website, outlines standards and policies regarding student conduct and integrity with levels of violation and sanction.
 A student whose conduct exhibits disrespect for the aims and ideals of the College, including actions off campus that threaten or harm larger community welfare or that discredit the College, may be subject to disciplinary probation or dismissal.

-ADVISING
+ADVISING AND COACHING

-Advising about career objectives, educational concerns, and personal adjustment is an important component of the College experience and helps students with their academic progress and preparation for life.
-Faculty members and administrative officers are assigned to provide guidance in helping students reach their academic, personal, and spiritual goals.
+Advising and coaching about career objectives, educational concerns, and personal adjustment is an important component of the College experience and helps students with their academic progress and preparation for life.
+Faculty and staff members are assigned to provide guidance in helping students reach their academic, personal, and spiritual goals.
 Professional counseling is also available.